 As a 12 year veteran of the Navy, our founder, Marty Burbank feels very strongly about veterans issues.
 Here at OC Elder Law, we believe it’s our responsibility to educate our clients about an important benefit that is available through the Department of Veterans Affairs, to which their loved ones may be entitled.
 It is called Aid and Attendance.

-Aid and Attendance is an enhancement to Veterans pension.
+Aid and Attendance is an enhancement to the Veterans Pension.
 This benefit can pay a Veteran and a surviving spouse cash every month.
-The cash is tax free and may be used in any way, including paying for long term care in a nursing home, assisted living facility, or care at home.
+The cash is tax-free and may be used in any way, including paying for long term care in a nursing home, assisted living facility, or care at home.
 The maximum benefits for 2016 include:

 $2,120 per month for a married Veteran

 However, before the Veteran or Surviving Spouse receives any benefits, they must first meet the eligibility requirements: